stoermelder/vcvrack-packone/docs/transit/Transit.md

     - Added custom color LED setting per slot
     - Added option to set the first usable snapshot (instead of starting at 1) (#265)
     - Added option to disable fade CV input clamping, allowing for more extreme fade times
+- v2.x.x
+    - Added Output-mode "Tipsy" for sending the snapshot text label (for modules with Tipsy-support like [TTY](https://library.vcvrack.com/StochasticTelegraph/TTY))